 This is a basic level of repair that all private rented properties must meet.

 Some of the Repairing Standard conditions are about fire safety.
 For example, your landlord has to make sure:

 - the installations for gas, electricity and heating are in a reasonable state of repair and working order

 - any fixtures, fittings or appliances provided by the landlord (like light fittings and household equipment) are in a reasonable state of repair

-- your home is fitted with suitable fire detection devices – at least one smoke alarm in the living room, one in every hall or landing and a heat alarm in every kitchen
+- your home is fitted with suitable interlinked fire detection devices – at least 1 smoke alarm in the living room, 1 in every hall and landing and a heat alarm in every kitchen

-- electrical safety inspections are carried out by a qualified electrician at least once every five years
+- electrical safety inspections are carried out by a qualified electrician at least once every 5 years

 Under Gas Safety regulations, gas appliances and flues must be inspected every year by a Gas Safe registered engineer.